cedlemo/ctypes-stubs-generation-notes/README.md

 ### 2 c The config directory

-In directory, there are 2 files, the *dune* file and the *discover.ml* file.
+In the config directory, there are 2 files, the *dune* file and the *discover.ml* file.

-The *dune* file is really simple, it declare an executable called discover.exe that depends on different libraries.
+The *dune* file is really simple, it declares an executable called *discover.exe* that depends on the libraries base, stdio and configurator.

 ```dune
 (executable